You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 5. Navigate panes: Ctrl-b then arrow keys.

-You can use this same navigation pattern (Ctrl-b then arrow keys) in any tmux window, not just this layout.
+This navigation pattern (Ctrl-b then arrow keys) works in any tmux window.

 You now have three panes: